AshleyDanielUlumben/DummyMatPlotLib/README.md

 # DummyMatPlotLib
-Playing around with MatplotLib
-Baby steps in learning how to represent Graphs.
+Playing around with MatplotLib, Baby steps in learning how to represent Graphs.